 The doors opened to a large, well-lit hall and the whisky industry heavyweights poured in.
-Wine was offered at the entrance but seeing the selection of whiskies available, I moved towards that instead.
+Wine was offered at the entrance but seeing World Japanese whisky awards available, I moved towards that instead.

 It was a wonderful sight to see so many legends of the industry gathered in one place.
 Jota Tanaka from Fuji-Gotemba, Ichiro Akuto from Chichibu, Shinji Fukuyo from Suntory, Ian Chang from Kavalan, all the greats had come to attend the Whisky Magazine awards dinner at the Waldorf in London.